 A jar like this was fired at a high temperature, painted with colored enamels, and then fired again at a lower temperature.

-This type of square jar decorated with birds in a landscape is a common category of Kakiemon ware.
-It was likely paired with a complementary yet nonidentical mate.
+This lidded square jar was likely paired with a complementary yet nonidentical mate.
 The pine tree, plum, and bamboo together form the frequently depicted motif known as the Three Friends of Winter (shōchikubai), so named because of their hardy perseverance in the cold.
 Each side also features a pair of birds, including cranes on one face and pheasants on another.

 The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email email@example.com.